This is a darker mood scene:

-Greyn stood before his heartmate's cairn.
+Greyn looked down upon his heartmate's cairn.
 What he was about to do made him retch.
-The slabs of stone at the head of Lynka's ossuary stood like a frozen sentinel, marking her resting place, casting a long, triangular shadow along the pale pink ice of morning.
+The slabs of stone at the head of Lynka's ossuary stood like a frozen sentinel, marking her resting place and casting a long, triangular shadow along the pale pink ice of morning.
 He forced a deep breath of cold air into his lungs.
-The icefield lay ahead of him, barren all the way to the distant mountains.
-The mound of boulders that covered her body was undisturbed, the rocks still stacked where they had been placed those many years ago.
-Yet it had compressed over the years, sinking into the ice, flatter each time he visited.
-Now, it looked like a crouching wolf, almost predatory, guarding her bones as if she was a fresh killed meal.
-But it had been five years since Lynka died, and all the while, the ice had been pulling her down into itself, slowly, and silently.
+The icefield ahead of him was barren all the way to the distant mountains.
+The mound of boulders that covered her body was undisturbed, the rocks still stacked where they had been placed long ago.
+Yet it had compressed over time, sinking into the ice, flatter each time he visited.
+Now, it looked like a crouching wolf, almost predatory, guarding its fresh-killed meal.
+For the last five years Lynka's body had lain here being silently ingested by the unrelenting ice.

-Greyn bent and removed a stone.
-It was absurd.
-He was removing the very stones that had been put there to protect her from the wolves.
-Yet, it was not the wolves who were disturbing her rest, but her own heartmate.
+He bent, removed a heavy stone, and placed it gently on the ice beside the cairn.
+It was absurd that he was discarding the very things that were put there to protect her from the wolves.
+Yet it was not the wolves who disturbed her rest, but her own heartmate.

-He placed the stone gently on the ice, then stood back.
+He stood back.
 How could he do this?
 What would Lynka think?
 Could she forgive him this indignity?
-He'd gone over and over this in his mind before coming out here.
+Before coming out here he'd gone over and over this in his mind.
 If his suspicion was correct, Lynka would want him to know.
 So, yes, she could forgive him.

-Turning back to the task, he grasped each heavy stone, lifted it from the cairn, and placed it beside the previous one in a neat line out along the ice.
-He would make sure every stone was replaced in the correct order afterward.
+Turning to the task, he grasped each stone, lifted it, and placed it beside the previous one in a neat line out along the ice.
+He would make sure every one was replaced in the same order afterward.

-When half the stones were removed, he rested, staring out across the icefield.
-The day they had brought her out here, Lynka's belly, still large with their unborn child, bulged under the fur shroud.
+When half the cairn was removed, he rested, staring out across the icefield.
+The day they had brought her here Lynka's belly bulged under the fur shroud, still large with their unborn child.
 It had been a strange day.
-Two Harrudin guards had attended the burial, staying right through the prayer vigil.
+Two Harrudin guards had stayed right through the prayer vigil.
 Since when had a Harrudin attended a Laskyn burial?
-They had insisted on lowering her body into the shallow hole themselves, threatening Greyn with their macans when he protested.
+They'd even insisted on lowering her body into the shallow hole themselves, threatening Greyn with their macans when he'd protested.
 They'd laid the first stones, then directed the Laskyns to lay the rest, standing there watching like raver-birds, not leaving until Lynka's cairn was complete.
 Greyn exhaled a snort of contempt.
 They'd even pretended to pray for her.

 He'd never suspected back then, the possibility that he was about to confirm.
 It had been unthinkable.

-Leaning over, he lifted the remaining stones from Lynka's body.
-Pressing his lips together, he prepared for the sight of the tiny skeleton that was about to be exposed to the air for the first time.
+Leaning over, he began lifting the remaining stones from Lynka's body.
+He pressed his lips together, preparing for the sight of the tiny skeleton that was about to be exposed to the air for the first time.
 His chest ached.
 It was almost like a birth.

-All he could see were desiccated remains of the shroud.
+All he could see were desiccated remains of the shroud over her belly.
 He touched the fur.
 It was stiff and crispy.
 He lifted a flap of it.
 It cracked into pieces.
 Small bits of dry leather fell away through his fingers.
 He reached down, brushed away the remaining covering, and gasped.

 ...
 Sorry, no spoilers!